eddie-energy/eddie/docs/3-extending/region-connector/add-region-connector.md

 # Add a region connector

-region connectors are an essential part of EDDIE.
-Their purpose is to create and manage [permission request](../../2-integrating/integrating.md#permission-requests) for the eligible party.
+Region connectors are an essential part of EDDIE for creating and managing [permission requests](../../2-integrating/integrating.md#permission-requests) for the eligible party.
 They connect to an MDA and PA, and in some cases, multiple regions at the same time can be supported by a single implementation if they implement the same processes and protocols.
 For example, the [Green Button region-connector](../../1-running/region-connectors/region-connector-us-green-button.md) supports both the US and Canada, since they both have MDAs and PAs that implement the Green Button.
 Region connectors have to process permission requests in a specific way, according to [the permission process model](../../2-integrating/integrating.md#permission-process-model).